Sequential-NIAH: A Needle-In-A-Haystack Benchmark for Extracting Sequential Needles from Long Contexts: The Sequential-NIAH Benchmark

 \subsection{Sequential-NIAH Sample Constructing}

 For a given long text and a QA pair, a specific Sequential-NIAH sample is constructed by randomly shuffling the order of needles in the answer of QA and inserting them into random positions within the long text.
-Subsequently, the sample is formatted into input (inserted long text and question) and output (reference answer) forms using a designed prompt template, as shown in Figure~\ref{fig:example}.
+Subsequently, the sample is formatted into $Query$ (inserted long text and question) and $Answer$ (reference answer) forms using a designed prompt template, as shown in Figure~\ref{fig:example}.
 The detailed procedure is described in Algorithm~\ref{alg:samplePPL}.
-At first, a long raw text $C$ and a QA pair are provided, where answer $A$ is the ground truth (GT) answer organized and refined by needles.
-The $C$ is segmented into $k+1$ subtexts at random punctuation marks (the period (.) in English and the full stop (\begin{CJK}{UTF8}{gbsn}。\end{CJK}) in Chinese), where $k$ is the number of needles, i.e., the number of answer items.
-And then, $k$ shuffled needles are insert into the $k$ positions among $k+1$ subtexts to obtain a long text with needles $\hat{C}$.
-Finally, combine the document content $\hat{C}$ and the question $Q$ into the input text using a pre-designed prompt template, and use the original answer $A$ to the question as the output to obtain a Sequential-NIAH sample.
 Ultimately, the dataset is partitioned into three subsets: training set, development set, and test set.
-Each subset contains data from diverse languages, varying text lengths, and distinct QA synthesis pipelines, embodying a Sequential-NIAH benchmark, as shown in Table~\ref{tab:BenchmarkInfo}.
+Each subset contains data from diverse languages, varying text lengths, and distinct needles synthetic pipelines, embodying a Sequential-NIAH benchmark, as shown in Table~\ref{tab:BenchmarkInfo}.